vasundhara1234/sfmc-cloudpages/README.md

 # SFMC Cloud Pages
-Collection of Salesforce Marketing Cloud Cloud Pages
+Collection of Cloud Pages for use with Salesforce Marketing Cloud